samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 If you have half your Hit Points or fewer, you’re Bloodied, which has no game effect on its own but which might trigger other game effects.

-> ### Resting
->
+!!! note "Resting"

-> Adventurers can’t spend every hour adventuring.
+    Adventurers can’t spend every hour adventuring.
 They need rest.
 Any creature can take hour-long [Short Rests](/sources/dnd/free-rules/rules-glossary#ShortRest) in the midst of a day and an 8-hour [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) to end it.
 Regaining Hit Points is one of the main benefits of a rest.
 The [rules glossary](/sources/dnd/phb-2024/rules-glossary) provides the rules for Short and Long Rests.

 ### Damage Rolls